-- Pell Grant Recipients - o Information on national trends for Pell Grant recipients is from the 2016 College Board Trends in Student Aid Report, available online at: http://trends.collegeboard.org/student-aid - State universities are not eligible for Perkins funds, and therefore the Kansas Board of Regents was not collecting Pell Grant data from the universities prior to AY 2014.
-In AY 2014, the Kansas Board of Regents introduced a new Student Financing Module data collection which includes a variety of financial aid data elements including Pell Grant information.
+- Pell Grant Recipients - Information on national trends for Pell Grant recipients is from the 2017 College Board Trends in Student Aid Report, available online at: http://trends.collegeboard.org/student-aid - State universities are not eligible for Carl D. Perkins technical education funds, and therefore the Kansas Board of Regents had not collected Pell Grant data from the universities prior to AY 2014.
+In AY 2014, the Kansas Board of Regents introduced a new Student Financing Module data collection which includes a variety of financial aid data elements including Pell Grant information. - Population of Kansas and American Community Survey 2015 One-Year Estimates